 On the epidemy evaluation graph, regions color separate epidemy phases (these are not standard but arbitrarily chosen for convenience):

 On the total cases graph, margins are +/-3*RMSE; on daily new cases graph, margins are +/dRMSE.

 On Daily Cases Growth Factor graph two lines 1% (green) and 5% (red) are shown only for orientation reason.

 Results are saved in structure res (see function fiVirusCV19 header).
 Optionally the results may be printed by

+where XXX stands for the country name.
 When regression fails then only data are plotted.
 Population size is limited to 12 Mio.
 You can change the upper limit by name/value pair: